Low inflation, high jobless rate show euro crisis impact

 January's unemployment rate meanwhile rose to 11.9 percent in the bloc, up from 11.8 in December, with another 201,000 people out of work, Eurostat said separately.

-The somber economic situation will likely weigh on the ECB's Governing Council when it meets on March 7, and while only a minority of economists see any early move to cut the bank's benchmark rate below the current 0.75 percent, consumer prices are no longer an issue. <ECB/INT>
+The sombre economic situation will likely weigh on the ECB's Governing Council when it meets on March 7, and while only a minority of economists see any early move to cut the bank's benchmark rate below the current 0.75 percent, consumer prices are no longer an issue.

 "Inflation is just not a concern, it is not a reason why policymakers would hesitate to cut interest rates," said Sarah Hewin, head of European research at Standard Chartered.